GenesisLista/GenesisLista/README.md

 - Document Management System
 - Order Management System

+### Some of the works that I have done using Laravel Framework are:

+- Tender Management System
+- Esaal Management System

 ### I have started working on Laravel Framework and plan to redo my Core PHP project to Laravel.

 <!---